pankajChowdhury/EduReka/README.md

 - [**OpenAI**](https://openai.com): OpenAI is known for its advanced language models such as GPT-3, which provide developers with powerful natural language processing capabilities for a wide range of applications.
 Their language models can perform tasks such as text completion, translation, and question-answering with impressive accuracy.

+### AI Models:

+- [**model-large**](https://colab.research.google.com/drive/1QtPpMV5bMebarhQesjozg7BmEZPVNHry?usp=sharing): This AI model was developed by us for the course recommendation engine.
+It can be easily extracted by running dump method of pickle library in the link.It was **trained with 20,000 data entries** and hence gives a remarkable accuracy.However, it takes some time to load in low-end PCs due to its **large file size of 3.5 GB.**

+- [**model-small**](https://colab.research.google.com/drive/1S1z-cXiS4eS_itC9yRJ8nQg2Ukdo7pLw?usp=sharing): The same AI model when trained with **sufficient data (around 1200 data entries)** gives a satisfying result and **file size also reduces exponentially making it compatible for low-end PCs.**
+Both the Models were developed for future purposes.
 ----

 ## Open-source Goods used: